Service Host local System High CPU Usage Windows 10

 Also, Open Device manager ( press Windows + R, type devmgmt.msc ), check and make sure you’ve latest drivers installed on the system.

 Did these solutions help to fix “service host local system high CPU windows 10“?
-Let us know on comments below, also read:
+Let us know in the comments below, also read: